lopezmiramontes/FifthForceHypothesis/README.md

 ## Abstract

 A minimal parameterized formulation of a hypothetical fifth fundamental force, motivated by unresolved anomalies in gravitation and cosmology.
-Presented as a mathematically explicit foundation intended for collaborative development rather than a complete theory.
+This project is in an early exploratory phase and is shared publicly to invite open collaboration from the scientific community.

+The aim is to provide a mathematically explicit foundation while encouraging contributions in:
+- Theoretical derivation and refinement
+- Experimental constraint analysis
+- Simulation and parameter-space exploration
+- Critical peer review

 ---